terraform-google-modules/terraform-google-kubernetes-engine/docs/upgrading_to_v19.0.md

 }
 ```

-### Default node image changed to COS_CONTAINERD
+### ⚠ Default node image changed to COS_CONTAINERD

+⚠ This change in default may cause disruption to your workload as it will delete and recreate nodes in the node pool ⚠

 The `COS` image is [deprecated](https://cloud.google.com/kubernetes-engine/docs/concepts/node-images#cos-variants), therefore the default has been updated to `COS_CONTAINERD`.
-If you want to keep using the COS image for your node pool, you can override the default value.
+If you want to keep using the `COS` image for your node pool, you can override the default value.

 ```diff
 module "gke" {